 In the process of accomplishing the primary function of the PVA office, to assess all property at market value, many supporting functions must be performed.
 Tax rolls, maps, photographs, and computer data must be constantly maintained and updated.
 Personal property tax returns must be entered into the centralized statewide computer system.
-Property owners must be informed of pertinent filing dates and of changes affecting property tax liabilities, and various means of locating and taxing omitted property must be pursued.
-PVAs also provide a variety of information management services as custodians of the parcel ownership database, most of which is public information.
+Property owners must be informed of pertinent filing dates and of changes affecting property tax liabilities, and PVAs must use various means and methods to locate and assess omitted property.
+PVAs also provide a variety of information management services as custodians of the parcel ownership database, most of which is public information subject to disclosure pursuant to the Kentucky Open Records Act.